Mexico City Arena: Events

+WWE held SmackDown on September 11, 2026 and RAW on September 14, 2026.
+It will be the first time in 15 years they have held a weekly show in Mexico.

 The largest attended event this far was the boxing match between Juan Manuel Márquez and Sergey Fedchenko of the World Boxing Organization light welterweight championship on April 14, 2012.

+Irish pop band Westlife concert for their The Wild Dreams Tour on March 22, 2024.

 The venue also hosted the Miss Universe 2024 pageant on November 16.